First National Bank (Lineville, AL)

 Article Text

-BANK DOORS ARE CLOSED.
-National Institution in Alabama Forc. ed to Quit Business.
-A Washington dispatch says: The comptroller of the currency was advised Saturday that the First National Bank of Lineville, Ala., has been closed by order of the board of directors.
+Alabama Bank Closed.
+Washington, Nov.
+27.-The comptroller of the currency has been advised that the First national bank of Lineville, Ala., had been closed by order of the board of directors.
 National Bank Examiner S. H. L. Cooper has been appointed receiver.